MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-state.md

 ms.topic: article
 ---

-# How to create a dashboard with the State widget in the Web console
+# Create a dashboard with the State widget in the Web console

 ::: moniker range=">= sc-om-1801 <= sc-om-1807"

 [!INCLUDE [eos-notes-operations-manager.md](../includes/eos-notes-operations-manager.md)]

 ::: moniker-end

 ::: moniker range="sc-om-1801"
 In System Center Operations Manager version 1801 and later, the Web console provides a monitoring interface for a management group that can be opened on any computer using any browser that has connectivity to the Web console server.
 The following steps describe how to create a dashboard in the new HTML5 web console with the Health State widget.